The not-so-hidden risks of 'hidden-to-maturity' accounting: on depositor runs and bank resilience: Proofs of main results

 \subsection{Proof of Proposition \ref{prop:clearing_algo}}

-By Proposition \ref{prop:exist} there exists a minimal clearing solution $(w^*,\gamma^*) \in [0,L_U]\times[0,s+h]$, provided the bank is solvent.
+By Proposition \ref{prop:exist} there exists a minimal clearing solution $(w^*,\gamma^*) \in [0,L_U]\times[0,s+\alpha h]$, provided the bank is solvent.
 The left-hand side of the solvency condition \eqref{eq:solvent} reads as

 Following Remark \ref{rem:increas_non-increase}, these are both non-increasing functions of $\gamma$ on the respective domains.
-Moreover, at $\gamma=1$, there is a jump of size $(f(s)-1)h \leq 0$, since $f(s)\leq 1$ by Assumption \ref{ass:idf}.
+Moreover, at $\gamma=s$, there is a jump of size $(\alpha f(s)-1)h \leq 0$, since $f(s)\leq 1$ by Assumption \ref{ass:idf} and $\alpha \in [0,1]$.
 Consequently, if the bank was already insolvent at some level of liquidations $\gamma$, it is also insolvent for all larger values.
 It therefore suffices to check for solvency at the termination of the algorithm, since the algorithm is increasing in the value of $\gamma^*$.

-By construction, we must have that either $\gamma^*=0$ (no sales), $\gamma^*\in (0,s]$ (run without re-marking of HtM), $\gamma^*\in (s,s+h)$ (run with re-marking of HtM), or $\gamma^*=s+h$ (illiquidity).
-By studying these case-by-case, we will be able to conclude that our clearing solution is indeed realized by one of the steps presented in Proposition \ref{prop:exist}.
-By proceeding in increasing order with respect to the values of $(\gamma^*,w^*)$, we arrive at the minimal solution.
+By construction, we must have that either $\gamma^*=0$ (no sales), $\gamma^*\in (0,s]$ (run without re-marking of HtM), $\gamma^*\in (s,s+\alpha h)$ (run with re-marking of HtM), or $\gamma^*=s+\alpha h$ (illiquidity).
+Studying these case-by-case, proceeding through seven steps in increasing order with respect to the values of $(\gamma^*,w^*)$, we will be able to conclude that the minimal clearing solution is indeed realized by Algorithm \ref{alg:clearing}.

-\textbf{Step 1 (No sales).} Assume $\gamma^* = 0$.
+\textbf{Step 1: No sales.} Assume $\gamma^* = 0$.
 Then $w^* = \Phi_w(0) = L_U \wedge [\lm L - (\lm-1)(x+sp+h+\ell)]^+$.
 This is a clearing solution if and only if $w^* \leq x$.
 This, in turn, holds if and only if $L_U \leq x$ or $\lm L - (\lm-1)(x+sp+h+\ell) \leq x$.
 The latter holds if only if